behrica/vg-cli/README.md

 A Clojure library designed to wrap the vega / vega-lite command line tools, in order to convert vega/vega-lite specifications to svg or othder static formats.

+The code assume that teh mpm packages vega-cli and vega-lite are installed and that the 2 cli tools:
+* vl2svg
+* vg2svg

+are in the os path

 Original code comes from https://github.com/metasoarous/oz